sbepstein/unity_integration/README.md

 ## Adding Mapsync

  - Download this Unity Integration repository to your computer so you can easily copy over the files you need into your Unity project.
+This repo contains all the files you will need to integrate Jido into your Unity project.

  - Drag the folder [MapsyncLibPlugin](https://github.com/jidomaps/unity_integration/tree/master/MapsyncLibPlugin) into the Unity project window.
 The `MapsyncLibPlugin` folder contains a `MapSession` prefab and a `MapSession.cs` script that exposes functionality for saving and relocalizing assets in a Unity project. [gif](https://s3-us-west-2.amazonaws.com/unity-integration-screenshots/Drag.gif)